kemuelGermones/Personal-website/README.md

-# Portfolio Website
+# Personal Website

-This is a portfolio website to showcase myself and my projects.
+This is a personal website that provides information about myself and my individual work samples

 ### [Demo]